simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 ```

 If the path does not begin with a slash, it is relative to the current file.
 Glob patterns (`*`) are not currently supported.

-The `include` directive may only be used in journal files, and currently
+The `include` directive can only be used in journal files.
-it may only include other journal files (eg, not CSV or timeclock files.)
+It can include journal, timeclock or timedot files, but not CSV files.

 # EDITOR SUPPORT